-The main part of the complex is on the east side of 3rd Street and features the casino, a rooftop pool and recreation deck, multiple restaurants and bars, the lobby, a valet parking and porte cochere entrance (on 4th Street), a sundry shop, and one of the two hotel towers.
+The main part of the complex is on the east side of 3rd Street and features the casino, a rooftop pool and recreation deck, multiple restaurants and bars, the lobby, a sundry shop, and one of the two hotel towers.
 The other tower is located on the west side of 3rd Street, connected by an overhead walkway.
-That building has another restaurant, The Commissary, at its base and is adjacent to the strip of businesses that includes Hogs and Heifers, Triple George Grill, Pizza Rock restaurant, and more, all of which are considered to be part of both Downtown 3rd and the Downtown Grand ultimately.
+The building is adjacent to the strip of businesses that includes Hogs and Heifers, Triple George Grill, Pizza Rock restaurant, and more, all of which are considered to be part of both Downtown 3rd and the Downtown Grand ultimately.

 The design is funky retro modern industrial chic, a phrase I just invented to cover the disparate yet wonderfully complimentary decor elements in the public spaces.
 It's got exposed brick and ductwork, giving it the industrial vibe, plus beautifully done wood and metal work and iron and crystal chandeliers adding the chic element.
 The furnishings have a distinctly "Mad Men" era vibe to them but all done in a contemporary mold.
 It feels both comfortably yesterday and totally today at the same time, furthering fueling the revolution versus evolution debate.